Corona Materials in Cinema 4D — Complete Conversion Guide

 The importer walks each material's shader tree recursively.
 When it encounters a node, it creates the corresponding Corona for C4D shader, copies every property value, and wires it into the same slot on the parent node.
 The result is an identical node graph — same topology, same values, same visual result.

-This matters because real-world Corona materials are rarely simple.
-A typical archviz material might chain a CoronaBitmap through CoronaColorCorrect for brightness adjustment, then through CoronaTriplanar for projection, then into a CoronaMixMtl that blends it with another material based on a CoronaAO mask.
+Real-world Corona materials are rarely simple.
+A typical archviz material chains a CoronaBitmap through CoronaColorCorrect for brightness adjustment, then through CoronaTriplanar for projection, then into a CoronaMixMtl that blends it with another material based on a CoronaAO mask.
 That entire chain — sometimes 5 to 10 nodes deep — transfers intact.

 Supported Shader Nodes (80+)